- By The Numbers

 When you turn that ignition, you should be worried about one thing; getting to where you are going.

 Think about it, it’s almost impossible to drive and engage in cell phone conversations and read at the same time; both require a great deal of thought.
 If you are doing them at the same time, your brain is unable to do either well.
-For example, when texting while driving, this often results in crashes due to delayed braking times and not seeing traffic signals, according to the NSC.
+For example, when texting while driving, often results in crashes due to delayed braking times and not seeing traffic signals, according to the NSC.

 Problem With Statistics